skx/yal/README.md

 * [fizzbuzz.lisp](fizzbuzz.lisp) is a standalone sample of solving the fizzbuzz problem.
 * [mtest.lisp](mtest.lisp) shows some macro examples.

-As noted there is a standard-library of functions which are loaded along with any user-supplied script.
-These functions are implemented in lisp and also serve as a demonstration of syntax and features:
+As noted there is a standard-library of functions which are loaded along with any user-supplied script - that library of functions may also provide a useful reference and example of yal-code:

 * [stdlib/stdlib/](stdlib/stdlib/)

-Running any of our supplied examples will produce output, for example here's the result of running the `fibonacci.lisp` file:
+Running any of our supplied examples should produce useful output for reference.
+For example here's the result of running the `fibonacci.lisp` file:

 ```lisp
 $ yal fibonacci.lisp